aaronicsubstances/scalable-ipc/README.md

 **NB:**

-   - in opening state only data pdus are processed; all others are ignored.
+   - in opening state only data pdus and their acks are processed; all others are ignored.
 Time spent in this state determines open timeout.

    - in opened state,